 Coast Guard, DHS.

-The Coast Guard proposes to modify the drawbridge operation regulation for the Burlington Northern Santa Fe Railroad Bridge across Chambers Creek, mile 0.0, at Steilacoom, Washington, so that two-hour notice would be required for openings from 3:30 p.m. to 7 a.m. every day.
-Openings at all other times would be on signal.
-The proposed rule is necessary to reduce the bridge staffing requirements during periods of infrequent openings.
+The Coast Guard is withdrawing its notice of proposed rulemaking (NPRM) concerning the drawbridge operation regulation for the Burlington Northern Santa Fe Railroad Bridge across Chambers Creek, mile 0.0, at Steilacoom, Washington, by which two-hour notice would have been required for openings from 3:30 p.m. to 7 a.m. every day.
+The NPRM is being withdrawn because of multiple objections to the proposed change from users of that waterway.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this notice, call or e-mail Austin Pratt, Chief, Bridge Section, Waterways Management Branch, Thirteenth Coast Guard District; telephone 206-220-7282, e-mail address email@example.com.
 If you have questions on viewing materials in the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 On December 8, 2009, we published an NPRM entitled “Drawbridge Operation Regulation; Chambers Creek, Steilacoom, WA, Schedule Change” in the Federal Register (74 FR 64641).
 The Start Printed Page 22725NPRM proposed to change current regulations so that Burlington Northern Railroad, the owner of the Chambers Creek Bridge, would only have been required to raise the draw of the bridge between 3:30 p.m. and 7 a.m. everyday if at least two hours of notice is provided.
 At all other times the draw would have been required to be raised on signal.